We are talking about a green malignant tumor of myeloid cells.

 Chloroma is a solid tumor composed of an extramedullary proliferation similar to a mass of primitive cells of the myeloid lineage that causes the removal of the native tissue architecture.

 The first case of chloroma was observed by the British physician Burns in 1811 in his observations on the surgical anatomy of the head and neck.

-Later, in 1853, King coined the term “chlorome,” since the tumor was often greenish in color due to the presence of the enzyme myeloperoxidase.
+Later, in 1853, King coined the term “chlorine” since the tumor was often greenish due to the presence of the enzyme myeloperoxidase.

-However, it was observed that up to a third of these tumors can be white or gray.
-Therefore, Rappaport proposed the term granulocytic which is preferred and used interchangeably with chlorome.
+However, it was observed that up to a third of these tumors could be white or gray.
+Therefore, Rappaport proposed the term granulocytic, preferred and used interchangeably with chlorine.

 Chloroma can develop at any age.
-However, almost 60% of cases are seen in children under 15 years of age with no specific gender predilection.
-It is a rare manifestation of acute myeloid leukemia (AML) with a reported incidence of 2.5–9%.
+However, almost 60% of cases are seen in children under 15 with no specific gender preference.
+It is a rare manifestation of acute myeloid leukemia (AML) with a reported 2.5–9% incidence.

 It can occasionally be seen in other myeloproliferative or myelodysplastic conditions, such as myeloid metaplasia, polycythemia vera, hypereosinophilic syndrome, or essential thrombocytosis.
 Rare case reports also suggest its occurrence in lymphoid leukemia.

 The chronology of the appearance of chloroma in myeloproliferative or myelodysplastic disorder is variable; consequently, the following patterns can be seen:

 - Concurrent with AML: Most common, manifesting at the time of initial presentation or during the active phase of AML.

 - Relapse: occurs months or years later in remission of AML, especially in bone marrow transplant recipients.
 Chloroma that develops during remission is considered a systemic disease despite average blood counts and bone marrow findings.